Manage Funding Sources

 }

 The ability to retrieve multiple or all funding sources available to the user is supported.
-The results can be paginated and can contain funding sources which may be active whilst others are inactive.
+Returned funding sources are sorted based on time of last update, with the default ordering being most recent first.
+The results can also be filtered and/or paginated and can contain funding sources which may be active whilst others are inactive.
+To return least recently updated first, provide the sortOrder parameter with a value of ascending.

 object containing a list of matching items